Improving Photometric Redshift Estimates with Training Sample Augmentation: Introduction

 Previous Stage-III dark energy surveys have also used machine learning for estimating photometric redshifts.
 The Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP, \citealt{hsc_overview}) used DNNz and DEMPz \citep{dempz} for the Year 3 cosmology results \citep{hsc_photoz, hsc_y3_results1, hsc_y3_results2}.
 Both DNNz and DEMPz are conditional density estimators.
 The Dark Energy Survey (DES, \citealt{DES}) has used a self-organizing map (SOMPZ, \citealt{des_y3_photoz}) for estimating photo-$z$'s.
 The Kilo-Degree Survey (KiDS, \citealt{kids}) has also used self-organizing maps for photo-$z$ estimation \citep{kids1000_photoz}.

-Machine learning methods require a training sample of galaxies with both photometry and spectroscopic redshifts.
+Machine learning methods require a training sample of galaxies with both photometry and spectroscopic redshifts, and it is well known that machine learning methods trained on non-representative training data perform worse than when trained on representative training sets (see e.g., \citealt{beck2017} for a general evaluation of photo-$z$ quality when non-representative training samples are used). \citet{Stylianou2022} also demonstrates the effect of some simplistic forms of training sample incompleteness on specific machine learning methods.
 However, existing spectroscopic samples are biased towards brighter, redder galaxies than LSST will observe in general, and these also tend to be at lower redshift than the typical LSST galaxy.
 This means that training samples for photo-$z$ estimation will not be representative of LSST data, leading to poor photo-$z$ estimation for galaxies with photometry not represented in the training sample.
 The Dark Energy Spectroscopic Instrument (DESI, \citealt{desi}), along with spectroscopic redshifts from Euclid, Roman and 4MOST \citep{4most}, will alleviate this issue to an extent, but the DESI survey will not be as deep as LSST; additional spectroscopic redshifts from DESI can not solve the problem alone.
 We will need methods to improve the redshift estimation that do not involve obtaining more spectroscopic redshifts.

 One method for improving training samples without obtaining more spectroscopic redshifts is through data augmentation, which is the process of modifying a training sample in some way to increase the generality of a machine learning model \citep{augmentation}.
 Data augmentation can be done by transforming existing training sample data in some way, such as through rotations or deformations in the case of image recognition \citep{image_augmentation}, or by generating synthetic data for the training sample \citep{synthetic_augmentation}. \citet{Broussard_2021} used this synthetic data generation method for augmentation to estimate photo-$z$'s.